-When James Barnes’ will was probated in 1848 in Edgecombe County, North Carolina, and its provisions carried out, ownership of his slave Howell transferred to McKinley Darden.
+When James Barnes’ will was probated in 1848 in Edgecombe County, North Carolina, and its provisions carried out, ownership of Howell, an enslaved man, transferred to McKinley Darden.
 In the 1870 census, Howell Darden, his wife Esther, and their children appear in Black Creek township in Wilson County, North Carolina.
 Howell had adopted the last name of the family that had owned him most of his adult life.
 His choice, however, was the not only one available to freedmen.
-Unbeknownst to slaveowners, many slaves claimed surnames even during slavery, though these names were not recognized legally.
+Unbeknownst to slaveowners, many enslaved people claimed surnames even during slavery, though these names were not recognized legally.
 Some former slaves cemented links to kin by taking the surnames their mothers or fathers used.
 Others adopted the name of their last master, or reached back to earlier owners, perhaps from their childhood.
 Still others declined to acknowledge their former bondage altogether, and took names related to a skilled trade, a physical feature, a famous figure, or some other personal idiosyncracy.

-Similarly, upon Emancipation, two of the children of Margaret McConnaughey and Edward Miller, both former slaves in Rowan County North Carolina, chose the surname McConnaughey and three, Miller.
+Similarly, upon Emancipation, two of the children of Margaret McConnaughey and Edward Miller, formerly enslaved in Rowan County North Carolina, chose the surname McConnaughey and three, Miller.
 Margaret and her children had been owned by a McConnaughey.
 Death certificates, marriage records, and close examination of households in census records provide the clues that establish this family’s connections.

 Civil war pension records are another rich source of evidence about naming choices and family ties.
 Consider this passage from the Confederate pension application of Jim Ellis Dew of Wilson County, North Carolina: